haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

 1. Verify that your Bitbucket repository contains all of your project files.

 ## Create an OAuth consumer
-The Bitbucket integration requires an [OAuth consumer](https://confluence.atlassian.com/x/pwIwDg){:target="\_blank"}.
+The Bitbucket集成 requires an [OAuth consumer](https://confluence.atlassian.com/x/pwIwDg){:target="\_blank"}.
 This section shows you how to create one in Bitbucket.
 You'll need the OAuth `key` and `secret` from this consumer to complete the next section.

 1. Log in to your [Bitbucket](https://bitbucket.org/account/signin/){:target="\_blank"} account.
 1. Click **Settings** > **Access Management** > **OAuth**.